viamrobotics/docs/docs/components/board/_index.md

 ### Read

-Read the current value from the analog reader.
+Read the current value from an analog pin or analog reader capable of reading analog values.

 {{< tabs >}}
 {{% tab name="Python" %}}